 Backhouse, guest house, pool house, granny flat — all nicknames for a simple and powerful tool of personal wealth-building: the accessory dwelling unit, or ADU.

-In a nutshell, an ADU is an additional building, a small home built on a property upon which a single-family dwelling already exists.
+In a nutshell, an ADU is an additional building, also called an accessory building, on a property that already has a primary residence.

 The Municipal building code in Ontario defines ADUs as follows: